How to Transcribe a Voice Memo

 Jump to:

-How to turn a voice memo into text with Transcribe
+How to transcribe a voice memo to text with Transcribe

 1. Download the Transcribe app or launch the online editor